 Quantitative breakdown of 1,006 responses across 6 questions, revealing that 84% are open to hybrid vehicles — not because of environmental values, but financial pragmatism.

-Financial & Behavioural Impact
+Financial & behavioural impact

 Household-level analysis showing how fuel costs are cascading into grocery budgets, school transport, social spending, and daily routines across every province.